crspybits/GoogleSignIn/README.md

 # Rationale

-Since SyncServer is a framework, I wanted a means to provide Google Sign In for iOS clients to that they didn't have to explicitly import GoogleSignIn.
-That is, just like the way I'm doing this with Facebook and Dropbox.
-Just select the subspec in your Cocoapods Podfile and you are off to the races.
+Since [SyncServer](https://github.com/crspybits/SyncServer-iOSClient) is a framework, I wanted a means to provide Google Sign In for iOS clients so that they didn't have to explicitly import GoogleSignIn.
+That is, I wanted to do this just like the way I'm doing this with Facebook and Dropbox: Just select the subspec in your Cocoapods Podfile and you are off to the races.
 However, Google Sign In doesn't make this easy-- at this time (early June 2018), Google provides static libraries.
 Well, you say, Cocoapods can now support [static vendored_libraries](https://guides.cocoapods.org/syntax/podspec.html#static_framework).
 Yea!
 Hmmm.
 I tried doing this.
-I get a gnarly error from: "unsealed contents present in the bundle root" from Xcode.
+I get a gnarly error: "unsealed contents present in the bundle root" from Xcode.
 I wasn't able to make progress with that issue.

 Instead, I took the route of converting the Google Sign In framework to a dynamic framework using [these instructions](https://pewpewthespells.com/blog/convert_static_to_dynamic.html)

 This repo is the result of that process.

-# Build process
+# Build process: Build from `GoogleSignIn.xcodeproj`

+// GoogleSignIn.xcodeproj is not part of the Cocoapod, but rather enables you to build the dynamic GoogleSignIn.framework

 // See https://stackoverflow.com/questions/5010062/xcodebuild-simulator-or-device and https://stackoverflow.com/questions/29634466/how-to-export-fat-cocoa-touch-framework-for-simulator-and-device

-// For some reason, this is not generating a binary file output.
-I'm having to dig into the DerivedData output of Xcode to actually get the simulator-built framework.
+// For some reason, the following does not generating a binary file output to run with the simulator.
+I'm having to dig into the DerivedData output of Xcode after building for an example simulator device to actually get the simulator-built framework.

 xcodebuild -target GoogleSignIn -configuration Debug -sdk iphonesimulator ONLY_ACTIVE_ARCH=NO BUILD_DIR="build" BUILD_ROOT="build" clean build